jonatangroncode/housingpricepredict/README.md

 Ultimately, I selected a CSV file from Kaggle containing 546 rows of housing data for this project, i think its a good first data set for learning supervised learning.
 It dosent have missing values and the format looks good but i have to do some cleaning, normalization and changing some colums to binary format instead.

 As machine learning and python is a new feald for me, I decided not to go for reinforcements learning and unsupertized learning as my first project.
 I think i found a good starter data set for learning.
 And supervised learning seamed like the best option to start with with the time limitations in mind.
 And if it goes to well i can always add more or focus on learning and understanding.

+## Discussions during development

+in the dataset i have one feature named furnishingstatus with the values furnished, semi-furnished and unfurnished.
+I think this maybe can cause Multicollinearity.
+If i change the values to numerical values, it may be untuperd as orderd.
+One option would be to use one-hot encoding. i can then use use drop_first=True to reducing the risk of multicollinearity by removing redundant column.